danriedl/engular/adev/src/content/guide/components/host-elements.md

 # Component host elements

 Tip: This guide assumes you've already read the [Essentials Guide](essentials).
-Read that first if you're new to Angular.
+Read that first if you're new to Engular.

-Angular creates an instance of a component for every HTML element that matches the component's selector.
+Engular creates an instance of a component for every HTML element that matches the component's selector.
 The DOM element that matches a component's selector is that component's **host element**.
 The contents of a component's template are rendered inside its host element.